hakant/hakant.github.io/source/hire-me/index.markdown

 ## Automated Testing

-Working in agile teams taught me one important thing: to be multi-disciplined.
-As a result, I've written many types of tests (unit, component, integration, UI) while building new features.
+Getting automated testing right is crucial for anyone who wants to move faster without sacrificing quality.

-Getting automated testing right is crucial for any company who wants to move faster without sacrificing quality.
+I've written many types of tests (unit, component, integration, UI, end to end) and learned the pros and cons of each one of them by experience.
+Getting fast and correct feedback is the ultimate goal of testing.

 I can help your team getting started with automated testing.
 I can also setup test frameworks for your projects.
 If you in fact want me to write tests for your projects, I'd also be happy to do so.